-As consumers, we’ve grown wary of the term “automated customer service,” because in the past this has meant being met with an outdated phone system—the age-old “press 1 for billing, press 2 for tech support,” etc. In this digital, instant-gratification age, a pre-recorded phone message is desperately outmoded.
+As consumers, we’ve grown weary of the term “automated customer service,” because in the past this has meant being met with an outdated phone system—the age-old “press 1 for billing, press 2 for tech support,” etc. In this digital, instant-gratification age, a pre-recorded phone message is desperately outmoded.

 Chatbots have already made huge strides in automated customer service.
 Studies have shown that up to eighty percent of any industry’s customer queries tend to be repetitive—which means that even a simple bot could handle up to eight out of ten customer service communications, and direct more complex issues to a live representative.

 Using SnatchBot enables you to choose whether you want your process to be fully automated, or to add a human input at any point.
-Not only does this increase efficiency, but it also streamlines the customer service hierarchy, lessening the need for escalation, long hold times, and erroneous transfers.
+Not only does this increased efficiency, but it also streamlines the customer service hierarchy, lessening the need for escalation, long hold times, and erroneous transfers.

 4. Record and log communications

 Many companies record and log conversations with customers—the all-too-familiar phrase “this call may be recorded for quality assurance”—and those communications are often later used to identify customer pain points and increase efficiency.
 However, someone has to create those call logs, review the information, and note key points.